 Dr. Stephen Loyd

 Dr. Stephen Loyd is a graduate of the Quillen College of Medicine at East Tennessee State University.
 He completed his medical residency in Internal Medicine at the same institution.
 He has served as the Chief of Medicine at the Mountain Home VA Medical Center in Johnson City, Tennessee.
 Recently, he was the Medical Director and Assistant Commissioner for Substance Abuse Services for the Tennessee Department of Mental Health and Substance Abuse Services.
 For the last eight years, he has focused on addiction medicine with an interest in the opioid dependent pregnant patient.
 He has been in recovery from addiction to opioids and benzodiazepines since July 8, 2004.

-Breakout sessions / workshops for this year’s CPRS Conference include:
+Breakout sessions / workshops the 2019 CPRS Conference included:

 - The Stigma of Mental Illness on Social Media, Allison Plattsmier

 - A Unique Community Approach to the Opioid Epidemic – the STOP Program, Butch Odom and others